Agent Skills: Typst Academic Paper Assistant

 Capability Summary

-• Compile Typst projects and diagnose Typst CLI issues.
+• Compile Typst projects and diagnose Typst CLI issues; validate BibTeX and Hayagriva bibliographies.

-• Audit format, bibliography, grammar, sentence length, argument logic, expression quality, and AI traces.
+• Audit format, grammar, sentences, logic, expression, tables, cross-references, abstracts, and AI traces.

-• Diagnose and rewrite-plan literature review sections so they move from theme clustering to comparison and gap derivation.
+• Diagnose and rewrite-plan literature review sections (theme clustering -> comparison -> gap derivation).

-• Review IEEE-like pseudocode blocks for algorithmic, algorithm-figure, lovelace, caption handling, and comment length.
+• Review IEEE-like pseudocode blocks (algorithmic, algorithm-figure, lovelace, captions, comment length).

 • Improve titles, translation, and experiment-section clarity for Typst papers.